janskibh/wormhole-ra/README.md

 # Wormhole Remote Access

-WRA is a remote access utility based on SSH tunneling, it allows you to create an access to ressources in your local network from the internet without creating port redirections on the firewall.
+WRA is a remote access utility based on SSH tunneling, it allows you to expose ressources from your local network to the internet without the need of having a box with a public IP.

 ## Requirements
 - A linux server.